-Period of only or main residence 01.03.95 to 01.12.15 = 238 months
+Period of only or main house 01.03.95 to 01.12.15 = 238 months

-Final period allowed = 18 months
+The final period allowed = 18 months

-The loss is restricted by £20,000 x (238 + 18)/321 = £15,103
+The loss was restricted by £20,000 x (238 + 18)/321 = £15,103

-The allowable loss is reduced to £4,897
+The allowable loss was reduced to = £4,897

-The legislation which deals with ‘private residence relief’ often referred to as ‘principal private residence’ relief (or PPR relief) is Taxation of Chargeable Gains Act 1992 sections 222 to 226.
-In particular section 222(7) states the following in relation to the period of ownership when there is a transfer between spouses:
+What’s the legislation that deals with ‘private house relief’?
+PPR relief is the Taxation of Chargeable Gains Act 1992 sections 222 to 226.
+Section 222(7).
+States the following in relation to the period of ownership.
+When there is a transfer between spouse: